When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 It’s also made using a closed-loop system and doesn’t require as much water.

-While we’re excited about recycled fabrics and all the possibilities for eco-friendly swimwear it’s opened up, it still releases microplastics—meaning it’s up to us as consumers to mitigate that by religiously washing these items in a Guppyfriend washing bag.
+While we’re excited about recycled fabrics and all the possibilities it’s opened up, it still releases microplastics—meaning it’s up to us as consumers to mitigate that by religiously washing these items in a Guppyfriend washing bag or using a microfiber filter on our washing machines.

 Single-use plastics are wreaking havoc on our environment, and many brands have worked out ways to give landfill-bound plastic bags, bottles, and textiles a second life.

-Recycled polyester is made from the #1 type of plastic (hence the name rPET), often recycled plastic bottles.
+Recycled polyester or rPET is often made from recycled plastic bottles.

 It’s been the go-to sustainable activewear fabric for brands like Patagonia and Reformation for years.